willxxy/GPU-Tools/README.md

 # SimGPU

-A Simple GPU check code snippet
+## Simple python scripts to check if Pytorch and GPU are synchronized and ready to go.